TrevorSStone/boltmobiledemo/README.md

 # boltmobiledemo
-Demo project to show how to use bot on mobile
+Simple go project to demo what a wrapper for bolt to be used on mobile could look like